bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 ### Modbus TCP
 Up to here, this is common for all versions of Modbus.
 In the following, we will present you some details on the Modbus TCP protocol, as this is used in StreamPipes.<br>
-To stay compatible with its serial version, Modbus packets are embedded into TCP frames assigned to port `502`.
+To stay compatible with its serial version, Modbus packets are embedded into TCP frames assigned to port `502` (alternatively `5020` is used often as well).
 Such a TCP frame consists of the TCP components (IP and TCP headers), a Modbus-specific header and the actual Modbus message, which coincides in length and structure with the serial one.
 Furthermore, several fields in the Modbus TCP header are predominated by the serial protocol.